cytodata/awesome-cytodata/readme.md

 - [High-content screening for quantitative cell biology](https://doi.org/10.1016/j.tcb.2016.03.008) - Describe some recent applications of HCS, ranging from the identification of genes required for specific biological processes to the characterization of genetic interactions.
 - [Microscopy-based high-content screening](https://doi.org/10.1016/j.cell.2015.11.007) - Describe the state of the art for image-based screening experiments and delineate experimental approaches and image-analysis approaches as well as discussing challenges and future directions, including leveraging CRISPR/Cas9-mediated genome engineering.
 - [Applications in image-based profiling of perturbations](https://doi.org/10.1016/j.copbio.2016.04.003) - Describes applications of image-based profiling including target and MOA identification, lead hopping, library enrichment, gene annotation and identification of disease-specific phenotypes
-- [Deep learning in microscopy](https://www.nature.com/collections/cfcdjceech) - A collection of review and research articles published in Nature Methods related to multiple use cases of deep learning, including noise reduction, segmentation, tracking and representation learning.
 - [Large-scale image-based screening and profiling of cellular phenotypes](https://doi.org/10.1002/cyto.a.22909) - Overview of image-based profiling, including its applications and challenges.
 - [How cells explore shape space: A quantitative statistical perspective of cellular morphogenesis](https://dx.doi.org/10.1002%2Fbies.201400011) - Discussion on the biology of cell shape changes based on quantitative descriptors.
 - [Machine learning and image-based profiling in drug discovery](https://doi.org/10.1016/J.COISB.2018.05.004) - Introduction to morphological profiling and discussion on what machine learning has to offer.

+### Collections

+- [Deep learning in microscopy](https://www.nature.com/collections/cfcdjceech) - A collection of review and research articles published in Nature Methods related to multiple use cases of deep learning, including noise reduction, segmentation, tracking and representation learning.
+- [High-Content Imaging and Informatics](https://journals.sagepub.com/toc/jbxb/25/7) - A collection of high-content imaging method and application articles published in SLAS Discovery.

 ### Applications